-We expect to develop young leaders, who lead by serving first, who fight against corruption through their example, who stimulate biblical living and who promote a favorable socio-economic climate in their community.
+We expect to develop young leaders, who lead by serving first, who are bold, venture into new business opportunities, create organizations that give back to their communities and solve community problems, who fight against corruption through their example, who stimulate biblical living and who promote a favorable socio-economic climate in their community.

 We believe that the C-Life community approach to leadership development will make it more likely for community transformation to occur in the following areas: